cbonnett/SkyNet_wrapper/docs/install.rst

 This will create 4 subfolders in $SKYNETPATH:
  - $SKYNETPATH/train_valid
-    This folder will contain the training and validation files. after training has completed.
+    This folder will contain the training and validation files.
  - $SKYNETPATH/config_files
-    This folder contains the configuration files used SkyNet
+    This folder contains the configuration files used  by **SkyNet**
  - $SKYNETPATH/network
     This folder contains the learned weight files.
     This folder will also contain the predictions of the training and validation samples
  - $SKYNETPATH/predictions
-    In this folder all predictions are printed.
+    In this folder all the predictions are printed.

 .. note::